rakeshpinnu/TalentFlowAI/Setup/README.md

 Navigate to:

-Automation Cloud → Solutions → Import Solution
+Automation Cloud → Uipath Studio → Import

 Import the following solutions in the given order.